microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

 - All port-based scripts must use `include_guard(GLOBAL)` to avoid being included multiple times.

+### CMake Versions to Require

+- All CMake scripts, except for `vcpkg.cmake`, may assume the version of CMake that is present in the `cmake_minimum_required` of `ports.cmake`.
+- `vcpkg.cmake` must assume a version of CMake back to 3.1 in general
+  - Specific functions and options may assume a greater CMake version;
+    if they do, make sure to comment that function or option with the required CMake version.

+### Changing Existing Functions

+- Never remove arguments in non-internal functions;
+  if they should no longer do anything, just take them as normal and warn on use.
+- Never add a new mandatory argument.

 ### Naming Variables

 - `cmake_parse_arguments`: set prefix to `"arg"`